AlexanderJDupree/GithubNetwork/README.md

 ### Prerequisites

-First, GitHubNetwork requires [python3](https://www.python.org/downloads/) and *pip* to install and run the application.
+GitHubNetwork requires [python3](https://www.python.org/downloads/) and *pip* to install and run the application.
 GitHubNetwork has been tested on python versions 3.6 and greater.
 Older versions may or may not work with GitHubNetwork.

 The GitHub API limits unauthenticated users to 60 requests per hour.
 So if you plan on generating a sizeable graph you will need to provide your GitHub credentials.
 This is done with basic authentication and environment variables.
 Simply run the following lines in a terminal or store them in your .bash_profile (or wherever you store your environment variables).